jadar/RankCapes/README.md

-RankCapes
+RankCapes Bukkit
 ===============

-RankCapes is a Bukkit plugin and Minecraft client mod combo that allows server owners to give their players custom capes based on permissions.
-RankCapes is easy to setup and use.
-It supports regular, animated, and HD capes!
+This branch is the code for the Bukkit server plugin.

 ##Usage
 For full usage and setup, see [the wiki](http://github.com/jadar/RankCapesBukkit/wiki).